 We were supposed to visit Ta Dzong, which is the British Museum.
 Unfortunately, we were unable to visit it, as it was closed that day.
 However, our adventurous journey to Paro more than made up for it.

 We checked into our hotel in Paro around afternoon.
 Rest of the day, we visited the street markets around the area and tried out the local cuisine.

-This was the highlight of our entire trip.
+This was the highlight of our entire 6 days trip to Bhutan.
 We hiked through most of the Chele La Pass.
 The journey through was exhausting but after we reached the top, the view was mesmerizing.

 The scenic beauty of the place left me completely speechless!
 We got back to Paro in the evening, where we relaxed and shared some quality time with each other.